Dragonfire (Doctor Who): Plot

-Kane, overhearing this, sends more of his forces to seize the "dragon"'s head, while causing chaos among the spaceport, including destroying the Nosferatu with numerous escaping passengers aboard.
+Kane, overhearing this, sends more of his forces to seize the head, while causing chaos among the spaceport, including destroying the Nosferatu with numerous escaping passengers aboard.
 Kane's men succeed in decapitating the "dragon" before they are killed, and Kane uses a communicator to tell the Doctor and the others to bring him the head.
 The Doctor does so, accompanied by his allies.
 Kane uses the head to initiate Iceworld's engines and it detaches itself from the planet.
 Kane attempts to set course to Proamon, but finds the computers unable to do so; the Doctor explains that Proamon was destroyed a thousand years after Kane was exiled on Svartos when the sun it was orbiting went supernova.
-Driven insane by this revelation, Kane commits suicide by purposely allowing his body to be exposed to the light of a nearby star, which causes him to melt into a puddle of water.
+Broken by this revelation, Kane commits suicide by purposely allowing his body to be exposed to the light of a nearby star, which causes him to melt.

 As order is restored on Iceworld, Glitz declares himself owner of the vessel, and renames it Nosferatu II.
 Mel decides to stay with Glitz, while the Doctor offers to take Ace home to Perivale via the "scenic route".